ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # The Claims

+An EAT is a CWT or JWT and therefore inherits all the details and rules from those specifications.

-This section describes new claims defined for attestation.
-It also mentions several claims defined by CWT and JWT that are particularly important for EAT.
+This section describes new claims defined for attestation that are to be added to the CWT {{IANA.CWT.Claims}} and JWT {{IANA.JWT.Claims}} IANA registries.

-Note also:
-* Any claim defined for CWT or JWT may be used in an EAT including those in the CWT {{IANA.CWT.Claims}} and JWT IANA {{IANA.JWT.Claims}}
-  claims registries.

-* All claims are optional

-* No claims are mandatory

-* All claims that are not understood by implementations MUST be ignored

-There are no default values or meanings assigned to absent claims other than they are not reported.
-The reason for a claim's absence may be the implementation not supporting the claim, an inability to determine its value, or a preference to report in a different way such as a proprietary claim.
+This section also describes how several extant CWT and JWT claims apply in EAT.

-CDDL along with text descriptions is used to define each claim indepdent of encoding.
-Each claim is defined as a CDDL group (the group is a general aggregation and type definition feature of CDDL).
-In the encoding section {{encoding}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.
+CDDL, along with a text description, is used to define each claim independent of encoding.
+Each claim is defined as a CDDL group.
+In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

 Map labels are assigned both an integer and string value.
 CBOR encoded tokens MUST use only integer labels.
 JSON encoded tokens MUST use only string labels.

-TODO: add paragraph here about use for Attestation Evidence and for Results.

 ## Token ID Claim (cti and jti)